davesnx/styled-ppx/docs/apis.md

-Overview of the uses of styled-ppx
+Overview of the interface of styled-ppx

 ### styled
 **Styled component without define an HTML tag, defaults to div**